RavenGrappling/RavenGrappling.github.io/faq.md

         <p>
          The kids/teens ranks are reserved for ages (4-15) and the primary colours are: White --> Grey -->  Yellow --> Orange --> Green</p>
         <p>
-         Each belt colour also generally requires 4 stripes to progress to the next one.
+         Also, each belt colour generally requires 4 stripes to progress to the next one.
         </p>
       </div>
     </div>